Key facts

 - sport and society.

 Do you have a desire to make a difference in the world or want to make an impact in your community?
-Then the Global Challenges sequence may be for you.
+Then the Global Challenges minor may be for you.
 You will learn how to approach, understand and respond to the large challenges that face us today.
 Advance your creativity and critical thinking whilst taking your communications skills to the next level.
 You will become a future leader ready to problem solve the challenges you face.

-The Employability sequence provides real life experience during your course to develop the kinds of skills you will need in the workplace and demonstrating how to translate the skills you learn in your course into a successful career.
+The Employability units provides real life experience during your course to develop the kinds of skills you will need in the workplace and demonstrating how to translate the skills you learn in your course into a successful career.
 Customisable to suit your interests, you can focus on leaderships skills, developing your entrepreneurial mindset or how to craft persuasive communications.
 It will give you an insight into how different organisations work, provide networking opportunities and real industry engagement that are tailored to your individual career aspirations.

-Further opportunities to pursue work-integrated learning experiences and industry practicums are available throughout the course, including the Health practicum offered in the health promotion major, giving you the option to complete 120 hours of work experience in a health-related organisation.
+Further opportunities to pursue work-integrated learning experiences and industry practicums are available throughout the course, including the Health Practicum offered in the health promotion major, giving you the option to complete 120 hours of work experience in a health-related organisation.

 You will gain invaluable experience by immersing yourself in your chosen field – whether it’s helping to design public relations campaigns for major food companies or working at grassroots level in the community through health education programs.